Adjunct Lecturer in Latin

 PhD, Loyola University Chicago

-Joseph is originally from Cincinnati, Ohio, where he earned an M.A. in Theology from Xavier University.
-He moved to Chicago in order to study New Testament and Early Christianity at Loyola University Chicago and completed his Ph.D. in 2013.
-He has taught courses in New Testament, Christology, the history of doctrine, and Ignatian traditions at Loyola since 2006, and has taught Latin at DePaul University since 2012.
+Joseph Latham is originally from Cincinnati, Ohio, where he earned an MA in Theology from Xavier University.
+He moved to Chicago in order to study New Testament and Early Christianity at Loyola University Chicago and completed his PhD in 2013.
+The subject of his dissertation was the use of the word logos in the Gospel and Letters of John.
+He taught courses in New Testament, Christology, the history of doctrine, and Ignatian traditions at Loyola for about ten years, and taught Latin at DePaul University for several years.
 Joseph loves studying languages and has given talks on spiritual themes in both English and Spanish at various parishes in Chicago.
-The subject of his doctoral dissertation was the use of the word logos in the Gospel and Letters of John.
+He is currently the Instruction Manager at Berlitz Languages in downtown Chicago.